caseyyee/resume/README.md

 ## What I do

 I do many things, but if there was a role that describes me best, it would be a "UX Engineer".
-A _UX Engineer_ fits somewhere at the precarious intersection of design and software engineering.
-More specifically, I like to work in code, but also feature a full compliment of UX and design skills to go along with that.
+A UX Engineer fits somewhere at the precarious intersection of design and software engineering.
+More specifically, I like to work in code, but also feature a full complement of UX and design skills to go along with that.

 ## Organisations and brands I’ve worked with